-Cycling and hiking on Pag
+Cycling & hiking on Pag

 Pag is a perfect island for all who like active holidays.
-Bike routes on the island are well marked and there are more 120 kilometres of cycling paths which offer amazing views of the wild rocky terrains and green woods.
+Bike routes on the island are well marked and there are more 120 kilometers of cycling paths that offer amazing views of the wild rocky terrains and green woods.
 One of the most popular cycling routes on Bikemap is the one that starts from Pag Town to Gorica and then goes back to Pag Town but along the salt pools, the island trademark.
 The entire path is in the sun so make sure to bring plenty of water and a good sunblock.

 Other possible cycling routes on the island of Pag are:

 - Cycling route – Novalja – Lun – 52 km (easy/moderate)

 - Cycling route – Novalja – Pag – Košljun – 69 km (hard)

 - Cycling route – Novalja – Sveti Vid – Mandre – 51 km (hard)

 - Cycling route – Novalja – Stara Novalja – Metajna – 53 km (moderate)

-More information about the cycling routes find here.
+For more information about the cycling routes find here.

 If you are more into hiking – no worries, Pag is great for that too.
 As soon as you pass Pag Bridge you will see a rocky, almost desert-like landscape.
 It might look unusual for an island in the Adriatic Sea but it’s like that to the strong “bura” wind which blows from the mountains on the mainland.
 You can hike up to St. Vid peak situated at 348 meters above sea level.
-St. Vid is the highest peak of the island of Pag, and is situated directly above the Pag Bay.
+St. Vid is the highest peak of the island of Pag and is situated directly above Pag Bay.
 The views from St. Vid are amazing because you get to see the majority of the island’s places (Pag, Kolan, Šimuni, Košljun,…), as well as neighboring islands (Rab, Mali Lošinj, Silba, Olib, Maun, …).
 Numerous Velebit peaks on the mainland are also visible from St. Vid.

 The nearest starting point is from the asphalt road between Šimuni and Kolan, in the Draga area (**blue hikers icon in the map below).
 From there you need to follow macadam road with your car for another 750m.
-Have in mind that if you choose to drive on the macadam road, the road is very narrow and there’s place on the road just for one vehicle.
+Have in mind that if you choose to drive on the macadam road, the road is very narrow and there’s a place on the road just for one vehicle.

 GOOD TO KNOW:

-→ Make sure to wear proper footwear because the terrain is very rocky and rugged.
+- Make sure to wear proper footwear because the terrain is very rocky and rugged.

-→ Sunscreen is also very important, otherwise you might get sunstroke.
+- Sunscreen is also very important, otherwise, you might get sunstroke.

-Snorkeling and diving on Pag
+Snorkeling & diving on Pag

 Pag Island has a rich underwater life which encourages more people every year to explore the amazing Adriatic Sea.
-That’s why there are several diving centers on the island which offer this unique experience.
+That’s why there are several diving centers on the island that offer this unique experience.
 Scuba Pag Center offers different diving excursions and equipment rental.
 They also offer the possibility of night diving, so if you are feeling particularly adventurous, then you should definitely give it a try!
 Aquamatic Diving Center besides diving also offers accommodation, boat trips and snorkeling for those who aren’t really fond of diving.
 Either way, the fun is guaranteed!
-The optimal time of year for scuba diving and snorkeling on Pag is between May and October, when the sea is calm and weather conditions perfect.
+The optimal time of year for scuba diving and snorkeling on Pag is between May and October when the sea is calm and weather conditions perfect.